Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 4.4 AI/ChatGTP/Jasper/Wordhero

-You may insert backlinks to relevant, authoritative, and trustworthy websites/articles – as long as it supports the topic.
-For example, if you are referencing a study, it might be a good idea to backlink to the original study.
+You may insert backlinks to relevant, authoritative, and trustworthy websites/articles if it supports the topic.
+For example, backlinking to the original research might be a good idea if you are referencing a study.

-In general, we accept backlinks to authoritative and trustworthy sites that support the content.
+We generally accept backlinks to authoritative and trustworthy sites that support the content.
 As laid out in sec.
-9 of our guidelines, we reserve the right to strip backlinks at any time.
-Backlinks that get stripped are often related to low authority sites, casinos, CBD, dissertation writing, etc. sites.
+9 of our guidelines, we reserve the right to strip backlinks anytime and for any reason.

 6. Advertorials